ramezanifar/ros-windows-node/README.md

 11- Run roscore and your code

 ### Sample code for Listener
 Consider the simple Talker/Listener example in the beginner tutorial.
-Suppose the Takler is in Linux and Listener is in Windows.
-We modified the standar Listener code to cope with the roscore status.
+Suppose the Talker is in Linux and Listener is in Windows.
+We modified the standard Listener code to cope with the roscore status.
 When we run the Listener, roscore might not be up.
 Also after the connection was stablished, roscore may go down any time.
-So it is important for Listener to check on roscore frequently. here is a sample:
+So it is important for Listener to check on roscore frequently.
+Here is a sample:
 ```python
 import config_ros_win  # Load all environment variables